carachip4/TransactionUploader/README.md

 ### *Finding a File or Folders Path
 Find the file in file explorer and then click on the top bar that shows the breadcrumb trail pointing to your current location.
 That should then highlight the current path which you can copy and paste

+#### TODO
+If fail at any point, loop back to start instead of quitting